 Application hotline: (888) 711-3599

 Baker Street Funding is a Premier Legal Funding Firm designed to strategically connect select funding opportunities with our extensive network of sophisticated partners and staff.
 If your attorney has been retained on contingency and you have a strong liability claim against a properly insured defendant, you may qualify for a pre-settlement advance, contact us to discuss your options. * The term lawsuit loans, lawsuit loan lenders, settlement advance loans, or lawsuit settlement loans may be used to refer to pre-settlement funding.
 Transactions facilitated by Baker Street Funding, are not to be considered loans.
 These transactions are non-recourse financing agreements, which means that we are making an equity investment into your litigation.
 If you lose your case, you are under no legal obligation to repay your advance.
 The word loan is strictly used for marketing optimization purposes and for easier comprehension for prospective clients.
 Our client relationships are paramount to us and we take the client education process very seriously.
-We provide legal funding and lawsuit cash advances in the following states, Alabama, Alaska, Arizona, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island,South Dakota, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, Wyoming.
+We provide legal funding and lawsuit cash advances in the following states, Alabama, Alaska, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island,South Dakota, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming.
+We are currently NOT funding worker's compensation.
 We offer attorney funding and law firm financing in every state of the United States.

 Historical returns do not guarantee future results.
 Baker Street Funding does not provide, legal, tax or financial advice and prior to making any financial decision, please consult a financial advisor or tax professional.